 8. High-end devices

 Students tend to bring cutting-edge devices.
 Both students and teachers benefit from the enhanced experience.
+Newer technology and updates in technology are well used in such cases enabling a higher productivity.

-9. Personalised learning
+9. Personalized learning

 10. Easier evaluation